"Your own Self-Realization is the greatest service you can render the world."

 There are only two things you need to know — that peace and happiness are the nature of your being, and that you share your being with everyone and everything.

 It is the understanding that beneath the multiplicity and diversity of experiences lies a singular, infinite, and indivisible reality, characterized by pure consciousness.
+From this consciousness, all objects and selves derive their seemingly independent existence.

 Recognizing this reality not only brings lasting happiness, but also serves as the foundation for peace among people, communities, and nations.
+Furthermore, it provides the essential basis for a sustainable relationship with the environment.

 At the core of non-dual teachings is the understanding that pure consciousness is the fundamental nature of reality.
 Everything we experience, from physical objects to thoughts and emotions, arises from this singular consciousness.